10 min read

 Investing basics

-Investing is an important skill to learn that will help you meet your long-term financial goals.
-Some people may find investing too intimidating, but it doesn’t need to be overly complicated.
-When investing, use tax advantaged retirement accounts, find investments with low fees, invest in broad indexes or other diversified funds to reduce risk – and do so consistently over the course of your career.
-If you don’t feel comfortable investing by yourself, seek the help of a financial advisor or take a look at online investing platforms to get started.
-You can even use automated investing services that can walk you through the basic steps.
+When investing, use tax advantaged retirement accounts, find investments with low fees, invest in broad indexes or other diversified funds to reduce risk—and do so consistently throughout your career.
+If you don’t feel comfortable investing by yourself, seek a financial advisor’s help or look at online investing platforms to get started.
+You can even use automated investing services to walk you through the basic steps.

 Manage your credit and debt

 Having good credit will make your life a lot easier when it comes to applying for different loans.
 It can also help you get lower interest rates which could potentially save you thousands of dollars over your lifetime.
 Learn about the factors that can affect your credit score and avoid building up high-interest debt.
-If you already have debt like credit cards or student loans, learn about strategies that are specific to that type of debt.
-Having low amounts of debt will go a long way toward lowering your financial stress and helping you speed toward goals like saving for retirement or buying a home.

 Related Resources